 Personal biases are the preconceived notions or prejudices that influence behavior and decisions.
 Personal biases lead to unfair treatment and conflict among employees.
 Personal biases be caused by cultural stereotypes, lack of awareness, personal experiences.
 Biases escalate conflicts by causing misunderstandings and resentment.

 Personal Biases also leads to reduced inclusivity, lower morale, and increased turnover.
-Managers minimize the effect of personal biases by providing bias awareness training and promote diversity.
-A research by National Library of Medicine revealed that Bias causes false conclusions and is potentially misleading.
+Managers minimize the effect of personal biases by providing bias awareness training and promoting diversity.
+Research by the National Library of Medicine revealed that Bias causes false conclusions and is potentially misleading.
 Personal biases escalate stress and pressure in employees and should be avoided.
 When Personal biases are properly eliminated in an organization, it foster an inclusive culture, driving innovation and employee satisfaction.

 10. Stress and Pressure

-tress and pressure result to burnout, decreased productivity, higher absenteeism.
+Stress and pressure result in burnout, decreased productivity, and higher absenteeism.
 By implementing stress management programs and realistic workload planning the effects of Stress and pressure be suppressed in an organization.
 According to a 2013 APA research roundup, stress management courses improve productivity and reduce healthcare costs.
-Proper management of stress and pressure enhances well-being and productivity of both employees and managers supporting organizational resilience.
+Proper management of stress and pressure enhances the well-being and productivity of both employees and managers supporting organizational resilience.

 11. Resistance to Change